Census Data for West Salem ...

 The 2010 Census shows West Salem had a land area of 3.42 square miles [8.9 km²].
 This translates to 543 Housing Units per square mile [209.8 housing units/km²].

 From the Census of 2000: West Salem had 1,765 Housing Units, a population of 4,540 people and a land area of 2.38 square miles [6.2 km²].
 This gives a density of 2.57 people per Housing Unit and 739 Housing Units per square mile [285.6 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for West Salem and you need to be careful when comparing values between the censuses.
-More information about the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for West Salem and you need to be careful when comparing between the censuses.
+More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).